All Products

 • Parameters:

-• gid: the group ID of the client.
-A client is used to register on the server.
-By default, clients with the same group ID belong to the same group.
-If different groups exist, a copy of the same data record is pushed to all groups.
+• gid: client group ID for server registration.
+Clients with the same group ID belong to the same group.
+If different groups exist, a copy of each data record is pushed to all groups.

 set_logger(logger=None)